TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.16.4
+- Fixed a bug where the chocolate per second will not propely ignore the time tower multiplier when it runs out of time
+- Time Tower charge count and next charge time will now be estimated when the original time runs out (currently assumes next time is 8 hours and not 7 hours)
+- Adjusted some of the chocolate factory equations to better compare the value of employees vs coach jackrabbit and the time tower
+- Added Hoppity Collection Tracker and GUI
+- Added Warning sound for Chocolate Egg Spawns
+- Removed Autowarp party into Mineshaft as it isn't as useful anymore with the new limit of 4 players total
+- Added Announce Frozen Corpses to Party

 ### 0.16.3
 - Fixed a bug with "Wish Available" low tank warning not detecting wish cooldown properly
 - Re-formatted and updated the Chocolate Factory Optimizer